mdlacasse/ARP-Lab/README.md

 - No estate tax calculations are included.
 Only tax on the tax-deferred portion of the estate is accounted for when reporting estate value in today's $;
 - For spouses, surplus over the desired joint income will be deposited in taxable accounts proportionally to that year's spousal income ratio;
 - Tax and IRMAA brackets are assumed to follow inflation;
+- Roth conversions are assumed to be done at the beginning of the year;
 - Social security benefits are assumed to be adjusted for inflation;
-- Most importantly, tax rules are projected in the future without any consideration on likely changes to happen with new administrations.
+- Most importantly, tax rules are only inflation-adjusted and projected in the future without any consideration on likely changes to happen with new administrations.
 As of this release, the tax code of 2017 is assumed to be returning at the expiration of the TCJA after 2025.

 ## Default values for parameters
 When a new plan is created, ARP Lab will list all the default assumptions as a reminder.
 All these parameters can be changed with simple commands.